dnhkng/MiSTer-PCB/README.md

 ![arduino](Images/case10.jpg)
  - The Arduino is soldering on with single-side pads, so there's no ugly solder joints on the top surface.
- - Melt the solder through the holes until you see the solder leak through only the case pads.
+ - Melt the solder through the holes until you see the solder leak through onto the pads.
  - The pin-headers for the 8BitDo 2.4G adapters can be soldered next.
-Cut your pin headers to 2x 4 pin and 2x 5 pin, and solder the short ends from the top of the cover.
+Cut your pin headers to 2x 4 pin and 2x 5 pin strips, and solder the short ends from the top of the cover.
+ - attach a 5V 40mm fan (optional), then cut the wires to length and solder to the top case PCB.

 ![buttons](Images/case11.jpg)
  - the bottons pop-in from the top, and the kink in the legs hold them in place while you solder.